-Firstly, when expected answer classification such as a person's name and a company name, the detailed answer classification that it can not get only with an interrogative is estimated by using manually-made rules.
+Firstly, when expected answer classification such as a person's name and a company name, the detailed answer classification that can not be obtained only with an interrogative is estimated by using manuallymade rules.
 Moreover, when answer classification is a numeral, easy-to-take unit expressions are also estimated.

 Secondly, the hypernym mentioned with a common noun is acquired from a corpus to the unknown answer candidate word in the thesaurus, and the classification of the answer candidate word is estimated based on that hypernym.
 This enables QUARK to compare answer candidates not in the thesaurus like a named entity with the answer classification acquired from a question sentence.
-The comparison of the performance between each system is done objectively with QAC2 of NTCIR4 by giving it the same question to the question answering system, respectively.
+The comparison of the performance among systems is done objectively with QAC2 of NTCIR4 by giving them the same question respectively.

-Problems given to it are limited to those whose answer is mentioned in a source of knowledge, and those can be answered with a word, and excluding those requiring reasoning, e.g., "naze" or "nant".
+Problems given to a QA system at QAC2 are limited to those whose answer is mentioned in a source of knowledge, and those can be answered with a word, and excluding those requiring reasoning, e.g., "naze" or "nant".